geilke/mideo/README.md

 Michael Geilke, Andreas Karwath, Eibe Frank and Stefan Kramer. *Online Estimation of Discrete, Continuous, and Conditional Joint Densities using Classifier Chains*.
 In: Data Mining and Knowledge Discovery, Springer 2017. http://dx.doi.org/10.1007/s10618-017-0546-6.

+## Modules

+Please notice that module support has only been implemented for datasets with discrete variables so far.
+It is disabled by default and can be activated by setting the variable ```MODULES_ENABLED``` in the class ```org.kramerlab.mideo.estimators.ModuleDetection``` to ```true```.
+It is planned to replace this flag by an option that is supported by EVAL files (for an explanation, see below).

 ## Build
 The following command builds a jar file without including any dependencies (e.g., MOA) and makes it available in the folder `target`:
 ```